Gravitomagnetism and the significance of the curvature scalar invariants: Interpretation of the invariant structure for the relevant astrophysical setups

 Equations \eqref{eq:CurlHij}-\eqref{eq:DivHij} exhibit formal similarities with Maxwell's equations \eqref{eq:curlBtetrad}-\eqref{eq:DivBtetrad}.

 The gravitational fields of the astrophysical setups of interest are considered in the literature at post-Newtonian accuracy.
-Such approximation may be cast as follows.
+Such approximation may be cast as follows (see e.g. \cite{Gravitation,WillBook,DSX,Kaplan,JantzenThomas}).
 One scales

 where $U$ is the Newtonian potential and $v_{s},v$ are the velocities of the sources and of the test particle.
-The first post-Newtonian order (1PN) consists of keeping terms up to $\Os{4}$ in the equations of motion (see e.g. \cite{WillBook} Sec.
+The first post-Newtonian order (1PN) consists of keeping terms up to $\mathcal{O}(\epsilon^{4})\equiv\Os{4}$ in the equations of motion (see e.g. \cite{WillBook} Sec.
 4.1 (b)).
 This amounts to considering a metric of the form \cite{DSX,SoffelKlioner,Kaplan}

-where $w=U+\Os{4}$, and $\vec{\mathcal{A}}$ is the ``gravitomagnetic vector potential''.
-The electric and magnetic parts of the Riemann tensor, as measured by an observer at rest ($u^{i}=0$) in the coordinate system of (\ref{eq:PNmetric})) are, using the 1PN Christoffel symbols (e.g. Eqs.
-(8.15) of \cite{WillPoissonBook}),
+where $\vec{\mathcal{A}}$ is the ``gravitomagnetic vector potential'' and the scalar $w$ consists of the sum of $U$ plus \emph{non-linear} terms of order $\epsilon^{4}$, $w=U+\Os{4}$.
+The electric and magnetic parts of the Riemann tensor, as measured by an observer at rest ($u^{i}=0$) in the coordinate system of (\ref{eq:PNmetric}), are, using the 1PN Christoffel symbols in e.g. Eqs.
+(8.15) of \cite{WillPoissonBook},

-It is useful to note that \emph{to the accuracy at hand,} one may substitute into Eq.~\emph{\eqref{eq:HijPN}}
+$\mathbb{E}_{\alpha0}=\mathbb{E}_{0\alpha}=\mathbb{H}_{\alpha0}=\mathbb{H}_{0\alpha}=0$.
+It is useful to note that, \emph{to the accuracy at hand,} one may substitute into Eq.~\eqref{eq:HijPN}:

 In $\dot{U}$ we used the relation (see e.g. \cite{Gravitation}) $\partial\rho/\partial t=-\nabla\cdot\vec{\mathcal{J}}+O(\rho_{,j}\epsilon^{3})$, which is an approximation (accurate enough \emph{for Eq. \eqref{eq:HijPN}}) to the conservation equation $T_{\ ;\beta}^{0\beta}=0$.
 We may also re-write Eqs. \eqref{eq:CurlHij}-\eqref{eq:DivHij} to 1PN order,